aptech/gauss_blog/time_series/gls-msbur-7.25.18/README.md

 In addition it requires the [Time Series MT](https://store.aptech.com/gauss-applications-category/time-series-mt.html) application from Aptech and the **msbur** library included in this repository.

+The **msbur** library includes:
+1. The original GAUSS code GLS-MSBUR code along provided by [Josep Lluís Carrion-i-Silvestre](https://webgrec.ub.edu/webpages/personal/cat/000698_carrion.ub.edu.html) and based on the code provided by Serena Ng and Pierre Perron (Econometrica, 2001).
+2. All data files used in the Aptech blog.
+3. All program files for replicating the examples in the Aptech blog.

 ### Installing
 The **msbur** library can be easily installed using the GAUSS application installation wizard, as shown below: